10th President of Rosemont College 1991 - 1995

 After leaving Rosemont in 1995, Garcia served as Senior Fellow of the American Council on Education; then, as Dean of Arts and Communication at William Patterson University.
 After 10 years as Dean, she retired to the faculty as a professor of art.
 Currently, she serves on the New Jersey Council on the Arts as well as the Hudson County Public Arts Commission.

 Ofelia’s extra curricular activities have touched the Jersey City Museum (Chair Emerita), board of Haverford College until 2004, New Jersey Council of the Arts, and the Hudson County Public Arts Commission.
-In February, 2011, she will receive a “Lifetime Achievement Award” from the College Art Association / Women’s Caucus for Art.
+In February 2011, she received a “Lifetime Achievement Award” from the College Art Association / Women’s Caucus for Art.